SaphireLattice/citations/Readme.md

 Use `./citation.py --help` to get list of options.

+Live web version is [here](https://saphi.re/papers_please).

 ---
-All python code in the project is licensed under `GNU AGPL-3.0`.
+All python, typescript, html and css code in the project is licensed under `GNU AGPL-3.0`.